 This room is located on the ground level of Stevens Hall and is open 24 hours for Stevens or Lozier students.
 The room is a sacred space, and we expect that all students and guests will respect its use for that purpose at all times.

 Vending Machines

 Snack and soda machines are located on Ground Floor in Lozier Tower.
-In addition, there is a vending area in the Living and Learning Center on first floor in Stevens Hall.

 Catholic Mass

 Our Lady of Mercy Chapel (Walsh Hall): Monday-Friday 12:05